 Research is more crucial than ever to agriculture as the industry strives to farm sustainably in the face of climate change and increasing pressure on natural resources.
 Behind these new priorities is the challenge to make sure research is practical and relevant for farmers.
-It needs to tackle the real problems faced by farmers as they grapple with improving their productivity while protecting the environment.
+It needs to tackle the real problems faced by farmers as they grapple with improving their productivity while protecting the environment and reducing external inputs.

-The fund is part of the Duchy Originals Future Farming Programme.
-If you have a query about the fund or the programme, please contact Euan Brierley, Research Manager, on email@example.com or telephone 07813 590354.
+The fund is part of the Duchy Future Farming Programme.
+If you have a query about the fund or the projects, please consult our FAQ's, or contact our research manager Kate Pressland on email@example.com or telephone 0117 987 4572.